Vascular plant: Conduction

-Xylem is the water-conducting tissue, and secondary xylem provides the raw material for the forest products industry.Xylem and phloem tissues each play a part in the conduction processes within plants.
-Sugars are conducted throughout the plant in the phloem; water and other nutrients through the xylem.
+Xylem is the water-conducting tissue, and the secondary xylem provides the raw material for the forest products industry.
+Xylem and phloem tissues each play a part in the conduction processes within plants.
+Sugars are conveyed throughout the plant in the phloem; water and other nutrients pass through the xylem.
 Conduction occurs from a source to a sink for each separate nutrient.
 Sugars are produced in the leaves (a source) by photosynthesis and transported to the growing shoots and roots (sinks) for use in growth, cellular respiration or storage.
 Minerals are absorbed in the roots (a source) and transported to the shoots to allow cell division and growth.